EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 To mark a struct, function or variable as private or public, as well as their respective fields for the struct, **it is sufficient to declare the first letter of the field with upper or lower case**, for public and private, respectively.

-Personally, I think this is one of the most convuluted aspects of this language, why? because when you need to look for a private field, you would probably need to use regex, instead of just searching by the word *private*.
+Personally, I think this is one of the most convuluted aspects of this language, why? because when you need to look for a private field, you would probably need to use regex, instead of just searching by the word *private*, yes, I know it sucks, but let's bear with it for now.

 ``` go
 type MyData struct {